luisdiogo2071317/azure-docs.pt-pt/articles/virtual-machines/linux/tutorial-jenkins-github-docker-cicd.md

 ## <a name="create-jenkins-job"></a>Criar tarefa do Jenkins
 Para que o Jenkins responda a um evento no GitHub, como consolidar código, crie uma tarefa do Jenkins.
+Utilize os URLs do seu próprio fork do GitHub.

 No seu site do Jenkins, selecione **Criar novas tarefas** na home page: